-The supervisor honours the publication activity with credits and thereby ensures that minimum requirements are satisfied for the registration to the comprehensive exam until the end of the fourth semester, and for the procedure to obtain the doctoral degree until the eighth semester.
-Credits given for publications are specified at the end of this chapter.
-Full credits are given for accepted publications, whereas half of the credits are given for submitted (but not yet accepted) publications.
-Publications published before the admission to the doctoral school are honoured with credits in the first semester.
+- (1) Credits are obtained for the publication of research results to acknowledge the publication of the new results, their presentation in seminars and conferences (presentation or poster). - (2) The supervisor honours the publication activity with credits and thereby ensures that minimum requirements are satisfied for the registration to the comprehensive exam until the end of the fourth semester, and for the procedure to obtain the doctoral degree until the eighth semester - (3) Publications from research results can be honoured with credits according to the details of Article 7.
+Half of the credits are given upon submitting a publication and the remaining credits are given upon acceptance. - (4) Publications published before the admission to the doctoral school are honoured with credits in the first semester.